MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/ForEach-Object.md

   > [!NOTE]
   > The script blocks run in the caller's scope.
 Therefore the blocks have access to variables in
-  > that scope and can create new variable that persist in that scope after the cmdlet completes.
+  > that scope and can create new variables that persist in that scope after the cmdlet completes.

 - **Operation statement**.
 You can also write an operation statement, which is much more like natural language.
 You can use the operation statement to specify a property value or call a